How To Mix Music Harmonically In Key With Camelot Wheel

 You can also mix between inner and outer wheels if you stay in the same “hour.”

-For example, try harmonic mixing from 8A to 8B, and notice the change in melody as you go from Minor to Major.
+For example, try with the Camelot Wheel from 8A to 8B, and notice the change in melody as you go from Minor to Major.

 You will play creative DJ sets and discover interesting song combinations.